SchwarzIT/onyx/apps/docs/src/development/index.md

 import BrowsersList from "../.vitepress/components/BrowsersList.vue"
 </script>

-Onyx works best with the following browser versions.
+onyx works best with the following browser versions.
 Older versions might also work but we can't guarantee full compatibility.

 <BrowsersList />